From fractured skull to Games medal for English boxer

-Gold Coast, Australia, April 11, 2018 (AFP) - - It was not long ago that English boxer Lisa Whiteside thought that she might have to quit the sport after she fractured her skull in a freak fall.
+Gold Coast (Australia) (AFP) - It was not long ago that English boxer Lisa Whiteside thought that she might have to quit the sport after she fractured her skull in a freak fall.

 Now the 32-year-old former police officer is a Commonwealth Games medallist with at least a bronze following victory on Wednesday.